generaxion/axio-starter/README.md

 #### No namespacing

 At the moment we still use prefixing instead of namespacing with functions so you should be aware not to have conflicting naming across modules.

+#### Repeating hooks and function calls

+By modularisation there are some additional code that wouldn't be otherwise needed.
+For example declaring allowed blocks could be done in one hook call for all the blocks but with modules each module declares only its own blocks creating many hook calls.

+This is a small price to pay for better organization and scalability.

 #### ACF JSON is tricky